yguitton/training-material/topics/ecology/tutorials/ecoregiolifetraits/tutorial.md

 The primary goal of this workflow is to generate life traits distribution maps and identify ecoregions within the study area.
 The project’s objective is to offer accessible, reproducible, and transparent IT solutions for processing and analyzing life traits occurrence data.

 Note: if you're data already contains life traits, use [this tutorial](https://training.galaxyproject.org/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.html) instead, the process is the same with taxa and life traits.
-You can also delete the tool WormsMeasurments and connect it's input the next tool.
+You can also use this one skipping the two "WoRMS" dedicated steps.

 This workflow is therefore composed of 6 tools:
  - WormsMeasurments